-The Kinesiology, Sport & Leisure Studies (KSLS) Department has access to administrative support from various entities.
+The Kinesiology, Sport Management, and Leisure Studies (KSLS) Department has access to administrative support from various entities.
 The KSLS Department has an Administrative Assistant who directly assists the Department Head and Leisure Studies faculty with clerical and office support.
 The Administrative Assistant assigns/monitors all students assigned to the KSLS Department for their College Work-Study assignment inclusive of assigning these students to assist and/or support faculty as may be requested.
 The College of Education also provides academic support to departments in the college via an Administrative Aide or a Laboratory Technicians upon approval of the Dean.
-Additionally, Leisure Studies faculty utilize staff from the Departments of Information Technology Center (ITC) and the Office of Distance Learning (ODL) for any technical issues and training including training the Learning Management Systems (LMS).
+Additionally, Leisure Studies faculty utilize staff from the Departments of Information Technology Center (ITC) and Distance Learning (DL) for any technological issues and training including training the Learning Management Systems LMS).

-Leisure Studies faculty have desktop computers/printers in their respective offices and are provided laptops and/or projectors as needed from Academic Support areas.
-Five (5) classrooms (Rooms 164 -165 & 167 - 169) located in the Fredrick C. Hobdy Assembly Center are equipped with smartboards and wall-mounted technology screens that are set-up for class instruction.
-Grambling State University is also moved to a new LMS via Canvass in 2017 and has since updated classroom technology features that appear to be more user friendly for both faculty and students.
+Leisure Studies faculty received new computers in 2016 and are provided laptops and projectors as needed from the Office of Academic Affairs.
+Two classrooms (Rooms 164 and 165) located in the Fredrick C. Hobdy Assembly Center are equipped with smartboards and the others require laptop/projectors to be set-up for class instruction.
+Grambling State University is also moving to a new LMS via Canvass in 2017 demonstrating their desire to provide up-to-date classroom technology that appears to be more user friendly for both faculty and students.